Dislocated ankle facts

 - An isolated dislocated ankle is a rare injury.
 Usually, there is an associated fracture of the bones that make up the ankle.

-- The ankle dislocates as a result of a fall, motor-vehicle crash, or sporting injury causing damage to ligaments and bones.
+- The ankle usually dislocates as a result of a fall, motor-vehicle crash, or sporting injury causing damage to ligaments and bones.

 - In addition to the bony injury, there can be damage to blood vessels, nerves, and skin.

 - The diagnosis is often made clinically.

 - The emergency treatment is to reduce the dislocation as soon as possible and then splint the ankle to prevent further damage.

 - Orthopedic or podiatric consultation is usually required since surgery may be required depending upon the patient's situation.